oroinc/documentation/user_guide/channel_guide.rst

 three basic ones, i.e. Web, B2B and Custom Channels:

 - *Web Channels* are initially sharpened for :term:`Magento` and provide for easy automated population of the system with customer-related details from multiple shops on Magento.

-- *B2B Channels* are dedicated for manual population of the system with off-line business details.
+- *B2B Channels* are dedicated for manual population of the system with details of Business-to-Business sales.

 - *Custom Channels* can be created and tailored subject to specific customer needs and requirement.

 .. _user-guide-channel-guide-creating-a-channel:

 Creating a Channel
 ------------------